 - Put them back on the baking sheet on the parchment paper.

-- Once they've all been dipped you should drizzle them with flaky salt.
+- Once you've dipped them all, drizzle them with flaky salt.

 - Score the pretzels in the thick part with a swift and relatively deep cut.